katiabhi/test/tutorial.md

 Monitor your deployment at [JSS deployment page](https://console.cloud.google.com/products/solutions/deployments?pageState=(%22deployments%22:(%22f%22:%22%255B%257B_22k_22_3A_22Labels_22_2C_22t_22_3A13_2C_22v_22_3A_22_5C_22modification-reason%2520_3A%2520make-it-mine_5C_22_22_2C_22s_22_3Atrue_2C_22i_22_3A_22deployment.labels_22%257D%255D%22))).

-## Step 4: Save your edits to the solution
+## Save your edits to the solution

 Use any of the following methods to save your edits to the solution